Winton Elementary – A Title I Schoolwide Program

 Through the Title 1 School-wide Program, Winton is better able to address the needs of all students, particularly those students who are struggling with reading and math.
 Children who score below grade level on the Idaho Reading Indicator or on other state and district assessments and are referred by the classroom teacher qualify to receive Title I services.
 Once these students are identified, the students are instructed in varies ways-small group instruction, in-class intervention, one-on-one, in varies areas of reading (phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing) and math (computation, fluency, problem solving) according to their needs and strengths.
 The school uses effective scientifically-based researched curriculum and instructional strategies to meet the child’s needs.
 Instruction is delivered by teachers and paraprofessionals who meet the highly qualified requirements set by No Child Left Behind.
 All teachers and paraprofessionals in the position of delivering instruction at Winton Elementary are highly qualified.
 Progress is closely monitored with staff members meeting regularly to review and discuss collected data.
 This ensures that the instruction planned is meeting the needs of the child and promoting his/her academic success.

 Parent involvement is an important component of the Title I program.
 There are many ways in which parents and the school can work together to support their children as they work towards becoming better readers.
 At Winton, we help parents and children develop successful reading habits both in school and at home.
 Parents have a right to be involved in the planning of their child’s education.
-Winton encourages parents to be involved in these plans through volunteering in the classroom or programs, accessing resources and materials offered by staff, attending parent-teacher conferences, and attending family events planned throughout the school year like our Open House BBQ, Santa and a Book, and Math Mondays.
+Winton encourages parents to be involved in these plans through volunteering in the classroom or programs, accessing resources and materials offered by staff, attending parent-teacher conferences, and attending family events planned throughout the school year like our Open House BBQ, Santa and a Book, and other events.
 Working together we can promote a successful educational experience.
 Please refer to our Parent Involvement Policy and Parent Compact for more information.

 Our ultimate goal is to help children become confident readers that enjoy the many aspects of reading.
 Through a partnership with parents, we will support the efforts of the children we serve to become lifelong readers.